-Know what questions to ask school leaders when you're scrutinising the budget, so you cover all angles before passing the budget on to the full governing board for approval.
+Know what questions to ask school leaders when you're scrutinising the budget (including considerations as a result of coronavirus), so you cover all angles before passing the budget on to the full governing board for approval.

 These questions are based on the Department for Education’s (DfE’s) top 10 planning checks for governors, and advice from our associate education expert Julie Cordiner.

 27 August: we added some coronavirus-specific questions at the start of this article, but you can use the remaining questions both now and when it's business as usual.